aroemers/crustimoney/README.md

 ## Built-in parsers

 The library provides a couple of predefined parsers in the `built-in` namespace, for parsing things like spaces, numbers, words and strings.
-It also contains a map called `all`, containing most of these parsers.
+It also contains a map called `all`, containing all of the built-in parsers.
 This map can be used as a basis for your own grammar, by passing it along to `grammar` or the `create-parser` functions.

 ```clj